gilch/hissp/docs/lissp_quickstart.rst

    ;; Reader macros compose.
    'hissp.munger..demunge#xH_xGT_xGT_     ;'->>'

-   ;; The injection reader macro evaluates the next form ;; and puts the result directly in the Hissp.
+   ;; The "inject" reader macro evaluates the next form ;; and puts the result directly in the Hissp.
    .#(fractions..Fraction 1 2)            ;Fraction() is multiary.

    ;; Use a string to inject Python into the compiled output.
    ;; Use responsibly!
    (lambda (a b c)
+     ;; Hissp may not have operators, but Python does.
      .#"(-b + (b**2 - 4*a*c)**0.5)/(2*a)")

    ;;;; Collections